learnflight/learnflight.github.io/source/_posts/2013-09-06-how-to-create-a-menu-with-flight-dot-js.markdown

 Now we can start creating our components.
 In this case we are going to create three of them.

+* One for the *menu title*, another for the *menu content* and third one for *generating the data* that will be presented in the menu

 The first two components will be **ui components**, this means that we are going to attach them to a DOM element and they will manipulate it.